A Robust Approach for LiDAR-Inertial Odometry Without Sensor-Specific Modeling

-\blind{ \blfootnote{All authors are with the University of Bonn, Center for Robotics.
-Cyrill Stachniss is additionally with the Lamarr Institute for Machine Learning and Artificial Intelligence. } \blfootnote{ This work has partially been funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy, EXC-2070 -- 390732324 -- PhenoRob, by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under STA~1051/5-1 within the FOR 5351~(AID4Crops), by the European Union’s Horizon Europe research and innovation programme under grant agreement No~101070405~(DigiForest), and by the German Federal Ministry of Education and Research (BMBF) in the project ``Robotics Institute Germany'', grant No.~16ME0999. } }
+\blind{ \blfootnote{Manuscript received: Feb 18, 2026; Accepted: Apr 8, 2026.
+This paper was recommended for publication by Editor Javier Civera upon evaluation of the Associate Editor and Reviewers' comments.} \blfootnote{This work has partially been funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy, EXC-2070 -- 390732324 -- PhenoRob, by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under STA~1051/5-1 within the FOR 5351~(AID4Crops), by the European Union’s Horizon Europe research and innovation programme under grant agreement No~101070405~(DigiForest), and by the German Federal Ministry of Research, Technology and Space~(BMFTR) under the Robotics Institute Germany~(RIG).
+All authors are with the University of Bonn, Center for Robotics.
+Cyrill Stachniss is additionally with the Lamarr Institute for Machine Learning and Artificial Intelligence.} }